honzamach/ansible-role-warden-client/README.rst

 Description
 --------------------------------------------------------------------------------

-This role is responsible for provisioning of Warden-client library on target host.
+This role is responsible for installation and configuration of Warden client library on target host.
+Client library is installed from official Git repository, which is currently probably the best option, mainly because it provides easy way to uprgade the software.

+Role is designed to enable administrators configure multiple instances of the **warden_filer** utility.
+Each configuration file may contain separate configurations for sending and receiving filer with common server connection and logging options.
+You may however configure additional instance with different connection parameters to enable communication with another Warden server.

 .. note::